johnsogg/cs1300/tests/test-1-sample-questions.md

 If I set `dongle = ['a', 3, True, "Yam"]` and then ran that for-loop, what would print?
 What is the value of `dongle` during the last time it runs?
-How many times would it loop?
+How many times would the `for` loop iterate?

 What does the following code print out?